-Professor Christensen did his PhD in evidence-based rheumatology and biostatistics, and works internationally as a statistics (and osteoarthritis) editor for the ’Cochrane Musculoskeletal Group’ (CMSG), as well as being a member of the ’Grading of Recommendations Assessment, Development and Evaluation’ (GRADE) Working Group, the ’Outcome Measures in Rheumatology’ (OMERACT), and the ’International Dermatology Outcome Measures’ (IDEOM) initiatives.
-Furthermore, he is a member of the BMJ Open’s statistical advisory board and is an editorial member of various journals including ’Arthritis Care & Research’, ’Arthritis Research and Therapy’, and the ‘Cochrane library’.
-In 2016 Professor Christensen accepted an invitation to join the team of associate editors for ‘Trials’; a journal which encompasses all aspects of the performance and findings of randomised controlled trials in health; Trials encourages full and transparent reporting of all research (EQUATOR network).
+Professor Christensen did his PhD in evidence-based rheumatology and biostatistics, and works internationally as a statistics (and osteoarthritis) editor for the ’Cochrane Musculoskeletal Group’ (CMSG), as well as a member of the ’Grading of Recommendations Assessment, Development and Evaluation’ (GRADE) Working Group, the ’Outcome Measures in Rheumatology’ (OMERACT), and was part of the establishment of the ’International Dermatology Outcome Measures’ (IDEOM) initiative.
+In the fall of 2017, he was invited to become a founding member of the ‘Technical Advisory Group’ (TAG) in OMERACT; the role of the OMERACT TAG is to collaborate and critically appraise submitted documentation from various working groups on the choice of outcome measures.
+He is a member of the editorial board for Journal of Clinical Epidemiology, and a member of the BMJ Open’s statistical advisory board.
+Further to his editorial interests he is an ad hoc editorial member of Journal of Comparative Effectiveness Research, Arthritis Care & Research, and the Arthritis Research & Therapy.
+In 2022 Professor Christensen he accepted the invitation for the editorial position to become the new Statistical Editor for Acta Orthopaedica.